-There is so much to see and do in historic Hyde Park that you should plan to spend a whole day at the Roosevelt and Vanderbilt National Historic Sites or you may wish to stay a day more and enjoy the restaurants, historic sites and cultural activities offered by the area's communities.
+There is so much to see and do in historic Hyde Park that you should plan to spend a whole day at the Roosevelt-Vanderbilt National Historic Site or you may wish to stay a day more and enjoy the restaurants, historic sites and cultural activities offered by the area's communities.

 The only National Historic Site dedicated to a First Lady, Val-Kill welcomes you as Mrs. Roosevelt welcomed her many guests.
 Visitors may tour Mrs. Roosevelt's Val-Kill Cottage and enjoy the lovely gardens and grounds on the site.
-Be sure to see the brand new introductory film "Close to Home".
-The film is 16 minutes and the entire tour is approximately 1 hour, including the film.
+Be sure to see the introductory film "Close to Home" and the permanent exhibit, "Eleanor Roosevelt and Val-Kill: Emergence of a Political Leader".
+This is a 90 minute experience.

 Also available, FDR's Top Cottage retreat the place he built in 1938 to, "escape the mob" at Springwood.
 He also brought close friends and political allies here to discuss the state of the world or to simply relax.
 Designed by FDR to emulate the Dutch colonial architecture found throughout the Hudson River Valley, the structure was planned with accessibility in mind to accommodate his wheelchair and give him greater independence.
 Tours depart by shuttle from the Henry A. Wallace Visitor and Education Center.
 This is a two hour experience.